undeadgrishnackh/undeadgrishnackh.github.io/content/pages/contactMe.md

 socialImage: "/media/photo.jpg"
 ---

-If you or your company are interested in growing and transforming into a **digital elite**, contact me.
+If you, your team members, or your company are interested in growing and transforming into a **digital elite**, contact me.

 ### Enterprise transformation 🏆

-+ **Agile transformation** from team and individuals to enterprise corporations
++ **Agile transformation** from individuals to startups, teams, and enterprise corporations
++ SW craftsmanship and eXtreme Programming training and team coaching
 + DevOps, RuggedDevOps, DevSecOps, everything to be an Elite organization (see my conferences)
-+ DesignOps, LeanUx, from project to product and user centric
++ DesignOps, LeanUx, from project to product and user-centric
-+ SW craftsmanship and eXtreme Programming training and team coaching

 #### Agile and DevOps Coaching 👨‍💻👩🏿‍💻👩‍💻👨🏿‍💻

++ DevOps assessment: score your DevOps capability to understand where to improve
-+ team observation: team profiling and dysfunctional behavioral mapping
++ DevOps team observation: team profiling to create a dysfunctional behavioral map
-+ coaching: team and individual
++ Agile & DevOps coaching: at individual and team level
-+ fix the storming: dysfunctional team facilitation
++ Fix the storming: dysfunctional team facilitation
++ Product Ownership: from project to product ownership

 ### Martial Arts 🤼 🥋 🥊 and gym training 🏋️

-+ **Self defense**, JuJitsu, Judo, JKD, Thai Boxe, Kick Boxing
++ **Self-defense**, JuJitsu, Judo, JKD, Thai Boxe, Kick Boxing
 + available for personal training